lalomartinez/noncoding_RNAs/README.md

 # noncoding_RNAs
-In this folder you found all scripts used for searching and comparing ncRNAs in Leishmania spp., but this work with any other orgamism.
+In this folder you'll find all scripts used for searching and comparing ncRNAs in Leishmania spp., but this work with any other orgamism.
 To know the inputs and outputs please open each script.
 R script may need some libraries and python scripts run in python3, for some system calls from perl script please download previously the requiered tool.
 ####################################################